Antinatalism: Buddhism

-The teaching of the Buddha, among other Four Noble Truths and the beginning of Mahāvagga, is interpreted by Hari Singh Gour as follows:
+The teaching of the Buddha, including the Four Noble Truths and the beginning of Mahāvagga, is interpreted by Hari Singh Gour as follows:

-The issue of Buddhist antinatalism is also raised by Amy Paris Langenberg, she writes among others things:
+The issue of Buddhist antinatalism is also raised by Amy Paris Langenberg.
+She writes, among other things:

 Buddhism was understood as antinatalist by Jack Kerouac.
 Masahiro Morioka argues that ancient Buddhism was both antinatalist and anti-antinatalist:

-Christianity & Gnosticism
+Christianity and Gnosticism

+Church Father John Chrysostom states that spiritual perfection implies virginity: